-A longtime giant in the vacation rental industry, Airbnb is a household name that gives owners access to 150 million users around the world.
+A longtime giant in the vacation rental industry, Airbnb is a household name that gives owners access to more than 150 million users around the world.
 Our Distribution team says they tend to serve younger, tech-savvy travelers looking for more affordable accommodations.

 Airbnb is truly a DIY, be-your-own-boss experience for owners.
 You can rent out anything from a single room in shared space to a private house or a totally unique vacation home.